 Alternative spellings: Paesanella Mascarpone

 Mascarpone is an Italian triple cream cheese made by acidifying cow's milk with citric acid, vinegar, tartaric acid or lemon juice.
-It is spreadable, ivory in colour with a soft and delicate texture, similar to butter.
+It is a spreadable cheese with a soft and delicate texture, similar to butter.
 When fresh, the aroma is similar to milk and cream.

-The light, smooth and creamy consistency and buttery tangy flavour makes Mascarpone an ideal substitute for cream in desserts.
-Available in different varieties, like soft or low fat, the cheese is suitable for both sweet and savoury dishes.
-It has a "whipped cream" consistency, clean, acid flavour and it is best eaten fresh.
+The light, smooth and creamy consistency and buttery tangy flavour make Mascarpone an ideal substitute for cream in desserts.
+Available in different varieties, like soft or low-fat, the cheese is suitable for both sweet and savoury dishes.
+It has a "whipped cream" consistency and is best eaten fresh.

-Mascarpone is served with fresh fruits, used to thicken Italian dishes like Risotto and is a well-known ingredient in the dessert, Tiramisu.
+Mascarpone is served with fresh fruits, used to thicken Italian dishes like Risotto and is a well-known ingredient in Tiramisu desserts.